 Watch the video on my Broken Foot Update and the Walking Boot & Supplements I’m using right now.
 And listen to the next episode of the Run Eat Repeat Podcast for how it happened and all the doctors appointments and things I did before I finally got the right diagnosis.

-I put together a list of the things I’m using and some items I’m researching for my broken foot.
+I put together a list of the things I’m using and some items I’m researching to help me heal my broken foot and still be able to do things.

 *Check out the Amazon Idea List – Foot Injury Must Haves here.*